 If you decide, as Sarah Phelps did, to use the name and fame of Agatha Christie as bait for viewers and simply use the titles and part of her storylines, my advice would be not to go that way.
 It's sacrilege.

-One should be more creative than Sophie Hannah and Sarah Phelps, and search for other ways to find a new audience for the enduring mysteries of Agatha Christie.
-One way is to create a series of new mysteries featuring a younger Agatha Christie, a younger Miss Marple or even a younger Hercule Poiroit as a sleuth.
+Another way to attract 'modern adiences' is to create a series of new mysteries featuring a younger Agatha Christie, a younger Miss Marple or even a younger Hercule Poirot as a sleuth.

 The creators of the Frankie Drake Mysteries had the right idea when they cast Honeysuckle Weeks as a younger Agatha Christie.

-And yes, I know there have been several recent - and rather erratic - endeavours, such as 'Agatha Christie and the Truth of Murder' (2018), where Ruth Bradley played Agatha Christie.
+And yes, I know there have been several recent - and sometimes rather erratic - endeavours, such as 'Agatha Christie and the Truth of Murder' (2018), where Ruth Bradley played Agatha Christie.
 Once.
 We can also mention 'Agatha and the Curse of Ishtar' (2019), where Lyndsey Marshal played Agatha Christie.
 Once.
 Or 'Agatha and the Midnight Murders' (2020), where the great Helen Baxendale took the leading part.

 No comments: